edgehub-io/sample_app/README.md

 ## Client-side
 SimpleImageSender
 It is a simple jar that sends a picture of the badguy to SimpleImageReceiver.
-To use it, simple run it and provide the picture file:
+To use it, simple run the jar and provide the picture file:
-> java -jar SimpleImageSender.jar warakawa_son.jpg
+> java -jar simpleimagesender.jar warakawa_son.jpg